 Some people like serving out front and have the perfect personality for greeting people and making them feel welcome.
 Others prefer to work behind the scenes and prefer to be assigned specific tasks.
 Whether you need to tap into someone’s artistic ability to design a new worship set or simply need people to set up tables and chairs, provide a variety of opportunities that volunteers can choose from and enjoy.
 Check out these great ways to match volunteers with opportunities.

 5. Provide ways for volunteers to grow beyond Easter

 Give volunteers an opportunity to try something new and learn from others.
 Maybe someone has always wanted to help build a worship set but was too afraid to try.
 If this is their first time helping, ease them into it by assigning a partner or mentor who can guide them or help them develop their talents.

-7. Give them an opportunity to provide input
+7. Give volunteers an opportunity to provide feedback after Easter

 Intentions and reality are two different things.
 Do you know which volunteer opportunities resulted in the most participation?
 Did the time of year make a difference?
 Which age groups participated?
 Did some events attract entire groups – e.g., families, small groups, boy/girl scouts, etc. – to participate?
 Track and evaluate participation then adapt your volunteer opportunities accordingly.

 9. Plan your volunteer schedule out way ahead of needs